dentarg/auth0-blog/_posts/2017-05-25-creating-your-first-cakephp-app.markdown

 * `tests` - contains all your test files
 * `tmp` - temporary data is stored here.
 It also houses session information.
 * `vendor` - contains the application dependencies.
 All the packages installed via composer.json reside here.
-* `webroot` - contains all the files you want to be publicly reachable.
+* `webroot` - contains all the files you want to be publicly accessible.
 * `.htaccess`
 * `composer.json` - composer file that houses the list and versions of PHP packages that your application depends on.
 * `composer.lock` - composer file that locks down specific versions of installed PHP packages.